theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: The ASCII code for the given character as an integer, -1 if the function fails
     :rtype: Variable

-.. py:function:: StrTrimLeft(variable str, variable character)
+.. ven:function:: StrTrimLeft(variable str, variable character)

     The StrTrimLeft function trims leading whitespace characters from the string (removes newline, space, tab, and user-defined characters)